arthurmath/SubwayAI/README.md

 #### The Actor — "What should I do?"

-The Actor takes the current state $ s $ and outputs a **probability distribution over the 5 possible actions**:
+The Actor takes the current state $s$ and outputs a **probability distribution over the 5 possible actions**:

 $$
 \pi_\theta(a \mid s) = \text{Softmax}(W_3 \cdot \tanh(W_2 \cdot \tanh(W_1 \cdot s)))